Driving in the Winter

 - Check antifreeze and oil levels, battery status, and tire tread and pressure.
-Fill wiper fluid reservoir with de-icing solution.
+Fill wiper fluid reservoir with a de-icing solution.

 - Make sure your spare tire is in good condition and properly inflated; carry a jack and other tire-changing tools with you.

 - See and be seen; clear all snow from the hood, roof, windows and lights.

 - Fill your gas tank so if you do get stranded, you will have enough gas to run the motor and heat the vehicle.